parthe/torchkernels/README.md

 # Utilities for Kernel methods in PyTorch
-Fast implementations of standard kernels such as Gaussian, Laplacian, NTK, and utilities for kernel methods
+Fast implementations of standard utilities

 # Installation
 ```